-- (1) When you write stories, you may choose to use a different outlining approach. - (2) However, sometimes students just want to write or highlight a few words to remind themselves of what they want each paragraph to contain. - (3) You will use a scene-by-scene approach from the model for this project. - Second State of the Story "The Toymaker's Mice" (Box B-1) based off the original in Box A-1.
+- (1) When you write stories, you may choose to use a different outlining approach. - (2) However, sometimes students just want to write or highlight a few words to remind themselves of what they want each paragraph to contain. - (3) You will use a scene-by-scene approach from the model for this project. - <> B-1.
+Read the student Sample Story "The Toymaker's Mice" (Box B-1) based off the original in Box A-1.